Jack Holland (rugby league): Career

 In 1948 Holland was also first selected for the Australian national team, becoming Kangaroo No. 252.
-He also went on the 1948-49 Kangaroo tour.
+He went on the 1948–49 Kangaroo tour of Great Britain and France.
+He played in the first Test against Great Britain and also the Test against Wales.

 At the end of the 1949 NSWRFL season, Holland played for St. George at prop forward in their grand final victory against South Sydney.
+He was then selected to go on the 1949 Kangaroo tour of New Zealand, playing in both Test matches against the Kiwis.

+During the 1950 Great Britain Lions tour Holland was selected to play for New South Wales twice, and Australia in all three Ashes Tests, against the visitors.

 During the 1951 French rugby league tour of Australia and New Zealand, Holland was selected to play for the Sydney representative rugby league team that drew with the Les Chanticleers.
 After playing six seasons at St. George, the 1952 NSWRFL season was the last to feature Holland.

+In 1953 Holland played as both a front rower and lock for country NSW club, Peak Hill.

 Holland died in 1994, aged 71.